dankamongmen/panelreels/README.md

 account early or late wakeups).
 Upon completion, restores the palette to that in use upon entry.

-## genprefix()
+## enmetric()

-genprefix() reduces a (potentially very large) `uintmax_t` to a string of fixed width, employing a metrix suffix when appropriate.
-The base should be specified as 1000 for most uses, or 1024 for digital information ('kibibytes' etc.).
+enmetric() reduces a (potentially very large) `uintmax_t` to a string of fixed width, employing a metrix suffix when appropriate. `base` should be specified as 1000 for most uses, or 1024 for digital information ('kibibytes' etc.).
 The uprefix is an additional character printed following the suffix, if and only if the suffix is printed.
 If 1024 is the base, it makes sense to use 'i' as a uprefix.
-If omitdecimal is not zero, a mantissae consisting entirely of zeroes will not be printed if the value is indeed precise.
+If `omitdecimal` is not zero, a mantissa consisting entirely of zeroes will not be printed if the value is indeed precise.
 Rounding is always towards zero.